The following IP practice note provides comprehensive and up to date legal information covering:

 Have you considered alternative dispute resolution (ADR), whether by mediation, arbitration or expert determination?
 The courts are placing greater emphasis on asking the parties whether they have looked at this, so it needs to be considered and ideally documentation that records the decision on whether to use ADR to resolve your dispute should be generated.
 The court also has the power to stay a case while the parties attempt ADR, if the court thinks it appropriate.

 If you consider mediation, there are a number of highly regarded individuals and organisations that can assist in mediation.
 They vary quite widely in price range and specialisation.
-See Practice Note: Introduction to mediation for more details on how to approach mediation
+See Practice Note: IP and mediation for more details on how to approach mediation

 Make sure the patent has been maintained up to date.
 Check the register of patents and ensure its renewal fees are paid to date and that the patent belongs to the correct person